-The World's First Islamic Creative Arts School
+World's First Muslim Creative Arts School for Kids

-Promoting positivity and self-confidence in faith, through creative expression.
+Developing self-confidence in faith, through creative expression.

 Who Are We?

-WAW Creative Arts is the world's first Islamic creative arts school, located in London.
-WAW (pronounced as the Arabic letter 'و', and stands for Who Are We) motivates students to become more expressive, self-confident and assured to deal with life's challenges both inside and outside of the school.
-Our mission is to challenge stereotypes around Muslims and be a bridge between Islam and modern society, by displaying how Islamic values are shared across different faiths and can act as a vessel for unity and peace.
+WAW is open to children from all faiths.
+We endeavour to be the source of motivation for the next generation, to become more expressive, self-confident and assured to deal with life's challenges both inside and outside of the school.
+WAW has a mission to be a bridge between Islam and modern society, by displaying how Islamic values are shared across several faiths and can act as a vessel for unity and peace.

 WAW also undertake lots of community outreach work.
 We recently hosted a Kids Creative Zone at Muslim Shopping Festival in March 2022 at Excel London, and the same at Eid in the Square (Trafalgar Square) in May 2022.
 Both events offered kids the opportunity to enjoy calligraphy, poetry, storytelling and drama workshops.

 In April and December 2020 we held two online festivals, a creative festival and wellbeing festival.
 Both were focused on bringing the Muslim community together through free workshops carried out by influential Muslim creatives globally.
 These included Zain Bhikha (Singer), Omar Regan (Actor & Director), Ilyas Mao (Vocal Only Producer & Singer), Omar Esa (Vocal Only Producer & Singer), Hassen Rasool (Artist), Mennel (Singer, The Voice, France) and Lauren Booth (Actor, featured on I'm A Celebrity..Get Me Out Of Here!).
 Our online workshops were attended by people aged 4 – 65, from all faiths!